hdbray/projective_triangle_grps/README.md

-In addition to a function which writes to a list, there is a function to write the group elements to a csv file, and functions which write n many csv files (for k between 1 and n, generates the csv for matrices which can be written as a product of exactly k generators).
+In addition to a function which writes to a list, there is a function to write the group elements to a csv file, and functions which write n many csv files (for k from 1 to n, generates the csv for matrices which can be written as a product of exactly k generators).

 The script ``triangle_grps.py`` contains functions which read csv files or take